EasyHackingTools/TerminalScripts/Readme.md

 # Easy hack tools

-This repository is a for terminal tools for ethical hacking
+This repository is of scripts for easier hacking process